 GraphQL is ideal if:

 Yes!
-In some cases, a hybrid approach can be the best solution.
+In some cases, combining REST and GraphQL can provide the best of both worlds.
 For example, you might use REST for simple, resource-based operations and GraphQL for more complex, data-intensive queries.
-Many organizations successfully combine both styles to leverage the strengths of each.
+This hybrid approach allows you to leverage the strengths of each API style while mitigating their weaknesses.

-Which API style do you prefer for your projects?
+What’s your preferred API style?
 Let us know in the comments below!